Throughout the week, we gather in groups to build genuine community as we strive to center our lives on Jesus Christ.

 What do the Community Groups study?

 Studies vary from books of the Bible, to theological issues (Christ, salvation), to Christian skills (parenting, marriage, finances).
-Curriculum and teachers are approved through our pastors.

 Should I bring my Bible?